 - Scenarios should be reviewed and refactored continuously, just like code.

 These good practices make our tests readable and maintainable: a valuable asset.
 But this is not enough.
 We also needed a very short feedback loop.
 And this is the reason why our acceptance tests are automated and integrated in the Continuous Integration process.

 So far we have been successful at delivering a working software at the quality level required and at the speed and scale of DevOps.
 And among the key success factors we would pick: BDD, Refactoring and Continuous Integration .

 This is a long journey.
 There is no shortcut and you can hardly get it right the first time.
 So like us keep trying, measuring and improving 🙂

-In our team, everyone acts as developer and tester (we always validate our colleagues’ work).
+In our team, everyone acts as a developer and a tester (we always validate our colleagues’ work).

 All our tests (Unit, integration and acceptance) are integrated in a continuous deployment process.
 When a change is pushed to our git code repository, Shippable continuous integration runs all the tests to ensure everything works as expected.
 If any test fails, the team is notified so we can fix the issue.
 If all the tests pass, then the new version is deployed in production.

 Shippable current build status can be seen in this badge: